alwaystrueio/audit.nvim/README.md

 3. Enter your note
 4. Notes will be saved to `notes.md` in your working directory

+### Commands

+- `:AuditAddNote` - Add a note for the selected text (visual mode only)
+- `:AuditTogglePanel` - Toggle the notes panel on/off and enable/disable automatic panel display

 ## Configuration

 The plugin works with default settings, but can be customized: